PHX2600/The-Archive/forum/General Discussion/1135 - Twitter Attacks.md

 <!-- m --><a class="postlink" href="http://www.azcentral.com/12news/news/articles/2009/05/29/20090529twitterrobbery052909-CR.html">http://www.azcentral.com/12news/news/ar ...
 09-CR.html</a><!-- m -->

 <!-- m --><a class="postlink" href="http://twitter.com/davebrook/status/4843827376">http://twitter.com/davebrook/status/4843827376</a><!-- m -->
-&quot;My house was just broken into this morning.
-They to EVERYTHING CenPhoTV needs no camera no MacBook we are absolutely FUCKED.&quot;
+"My house was just broken into this morning.
+They to EVERYTHING CenPhoTV needs no camera no MacBook we are absolutely FUCKED."

 Of course one can protect their tweets, or do what I do, simply intersperse misinformation.